belalahmad236/ImageOCRProject/README.md

 # Image OCR Project

-This project extracts text from images using Python, Pillow, and Tesseract OCR.
+This project extracts text from Multiple images using Python, Pillow, and Tesseract OCR.

 ## How to Run
 1. Install Python and Tesseract OCR.